Deepakchamola/Obys_Agency/README.md

 ## Acknowledgements
 - Locomotive.js for smooth scrolling and animations.
 - ScrollTrigger for scroll-based animations.
-- Sherry.js is a Js by Shreyians Coding School for smooth animation and effects.
+- Sherry.js is a Js by Sheryians Coding School for smooth animation and effects.